Cooking green beans is a cinch, but first, if you want them really

 This is how your growing green beans will look after about six weeks.
 Shooting up like Jack in the Beanstalks, and very soon the first flowers will be appearing.
 Those are maize plants in the background.
 And a few weeds need my attention.

 Last year our beans were hit hard by stink bugs that stung the fruit.
-They are sap sucking insects; this year I'm going to try using this white oil that we make up; you don't need a manufacturer.
+They are sap sucking insects; this year I'm going to try using this homemade product from white oil manufacturers that we make up; you don't need to buy it.

 Cooking green beans is a cinch.
 We do top them, but don't bother any more with tailing.